HauleTZ/HauleTZ/README.md

 - 👋 Hi, I’m William Haule
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Web development with php,html,css,js,Pyhton
+- 💞️ I’m looking to collaborate on Web development with php,html,css,js,Pyhton, Django
 - 📫 How to reach me :williamhaule326@gmail.com